Dealing with Homeless People

 The following tips will help you avoid problems with homeless people.

-- Talk to the SDPD Community Relations Officer (CRO) in your area about any problems with homeless people and if warranted, file a Letter of Agency with your local Area Station.
+- Talk to the SDPD Community Relations Officer (CRO) in your area about any problems with homeless people.
+If warranted, file a Letter of Agency with your local Area Station.
 This letter authorizes the SDPD to enter your property to investigate suspicious activity and to arrest people who are trespassing or committing a crime.
 A copy of this form can be downloaded from the FORMS section of this website.
-Note that is form must be renewed every six months.
+Note: The form must be renewed every six months.
 SDPD Area Station addresses and phone numbers are listed under IN YOUR NEIGHBORHOOD on this website.

-- If you do file a Letter of Agency you should also post NO TRESPASSING signs stating that a Letter of Agency has been filed with the SDPD and giving the address of the property, the name and phone number of the property owner or manager, and the non-emergency SDPD phone number to report suspicious activities, which is (619) 531-2000.
-The signs should be at least 18 by 24 inches in size, have a font visible from the nearest public street, not be accessible to vandals, and be posted on the entrances and spaced evenly on the boundaries of the property.
+- If you do file a Letter of Agency, you should also post NO TRESPASSING signs stating that a Letter of Agency has been filed with the SDPD.
+Give the address of the property, the name and phone number of the property owner/ manager and the non-emergency SDPD phone number to report suspicious activities (619-531-2000.)
+The signs should be at least 18 by 24 inches in size, have a font visible from the nearest public street, not be accessible to vandals and be posted at the entrances - spaced evenly on the boundaries of the property.
 A sample sign is also available in the FORMS section of this website.

 - Avoid confrontations and maintain a safe distance.
 Use caution is dealing with them.

 - Do not offer food or money.
 It may encourage more panhandling.
 If you are inclined to help the homeless, it is better to contribute to local charities, missions, food banks or social service organizations that assist the needy.

 - Do not permit anyone to camp or loiter on your property.

 - Do not allow anyone to store shopping carts, bedding or other personal belongings on your property.

 - Restrict access to sidewalk overhangs, alcoves, or other areas protected from inclement weather.